Parallel Complex Diffusion for Scalable Time Series Generation: Frequency Stochastic Differential Equation Framework

 \subsubsection{MFT Variational Proxy}

 To bypass this representational rigidity and enable efficient parallel modeling, we invoke Mean Field Theory (MFT).
-We approximate the complex joint distribution using a factorized variational proxy.Specifically, we assume the data prior factorizes as $p(\mcX_0) \approx p(\mcR_0) p(\mcI_0)$.
+We approximate the complex joint distribution using a factorized variational proxy.
+Specifically, within this proxy we replace the coupled data prior by the factorized form $p(\mcX_0) \approx p(\mcR_0) p(\mcI_0)$.